 6. Plan road trip route in advance: Before you head out, make sure you at least have a basic idea of where you’re headed and how long it will take you to get there.
 If you have AAA, get them to create a TripTik for you to use as a guide in your travels.
 You can pick the fastest route, choose to avoid tolls or take the scenic route.

-Hubs & I were driving home from a short trip to Wilmington, NC about a year ago.
+Hubs & I were driving home from a short trip to Wilmington, NC.
 We needed gas but the station was busy, so we decided to continue on until we hit the next service station.
 We drove on and on, and ON!
 Still nowhere to stop.
 The few exits we did pass, didn’t have a gas station or anything for that matter – just another lonely stretch of road.

 Just when we were starting to get desperate, we see a sign!
 A beautiful blue sign telling us the next exit had a gas station just .5 mi off the exit!
 RELIEF!
 That was the last time we ever gambled with a fuel stop!

 Bonus Tip – I always make sure to have a good paper map in the car as well.
-Occasionally, the GPS provides bad directions or you’ll lose service.
+Occasionally, the GPS or phone provides bad directions or you’ll lose service.
 Having a back-up plan will save you a headache.
 Trust me.
 I’ve been there – in an RV – in New York City!

 Most importantly, have fun!
 Enjoy the scenery and just being together.
 That’s why you wanted to get away in the first place, right?

 Now that you’ve checked, plan road trip, off your to-do list.
 You can starting thinking about more important things, like what to wear!